The ultimate family travel hack: An international house swap (with kids)

 Our first house swap experience in Denver, Colorado - we stayed in a historic neighbourhood near City Park in a 125-year-old renovated home.

+Enter house swapping.
 Think The Holiday with Cameron Diaz and Kate Winslet but less Hollywood-y and more real life.
 And just as fun.

 It’s honestly changed the way we travel.
 And we ain’t looking back now.

-We just completed our first ever house swap - my husband and I took our two kids aged 6 and 4 to the USA over the Australian summer school holidays for 8 weeks.
+My husband and I took our two kids aged 6 and 4 to the USA over the Australian summer school holidays for 8 weeks.

+Always dreamt of a white Christmas?
+Ohhhh gosh, me too.
 So, we took the plunge and made it happen.
 If it wasn’t for the house swap, the cost of accommodation would have made it near impossible.

-Our Colorado house swappers stayed at our place in Australia - enjoyed our pool, the beach lifestyle and explored our beautiful region.
+Our Colorado house swappers stayed at our place in Australia - the pool, the beach and exploring the beautiful Northern Rivers.
+They were seeking warm, we craved cold - a perfect match!

 Why choose house-swapping?